Anti-poverty advocates are using some tricky math to push back on the “abundance” movement as a solution to housing affordability.

 A new report by the Center on Poverty and Inequality at Georgetown Law School says that in markets where developers built a lot of housing, rents for low-income units went up more than for other units.
 The researchers got their study featured in a New York Times article.

-But the actual rent increases might have been smaller than the report made them seem, and in the context of rising expenses, they should surprise absolutely no one.
+But the actual rent increases were smaller than the report made them seem, and in the context of rising expenses, they should surprise absolutely no one.

-Then I took a close look at the LinkedIn post by Lelaine Bigelow, the executive director of the center behind the study:
+Look at this LinkedIn post by Lelaine Bigelow, the executive director of the center behind the study:

 “For years, the narrative has been simple: just build more housing and prices will come down.
 But our analysis of six high-growth metros shows it’s not that straightforward.